Trade directory · Cleveland metro · Ohio

 Do I need a license to work as a handyman in Cleveland, Ohio?

-Ohio does not require a specific handyman license, but jobs over $1,000 require Home Improvement Contractor registration with the Ohio Department of Commerce.
-Specialized work like electrical or plumbing requires separate contractor licenses from Ohio Department of Commerce.
+Ohio doesn't require a general handyman license, but projects over $1,000 require Home Improvement Contractor registration with the Ohio Department of Commerce, including a $12,500 surety bond.
+Specialized work like electrical, plumbing, and HVAC requires separate contractor licenses regardless of project value.

 Q/02